L D R U

-Drew Carmody (born 21 June 1993), better known by his stage name L D R U, is an Australian DJ and music producer.
+Drew Malcolm Carmody (born 21 June 1993), better known by his stage name L D R U, is an Australian DJ and music producer.
 His first single, "The Tropics", was released in 2013.
 L D R U is best known for the single "Keeping Score" featuring Paige IV.
 The track reached No. 14 on the Australian ARIA Charts and No. 22 on Triple J Hottest 100, 2015, and was nominated for a 2016 ARIA Award for Best Dance Release and for Breakthrough Artist.
 L D R U embarked on a capital cities tour of Australia in July 2016.
 His first studio album, Sizzlar, peaked at No. 66 on the ARIA Charts.
 The name L D R U derives from the phrase "left, down, right, up", a part of a cheat code used in the Grand Theft Auto series of games.

 In October 2017, Drew supported The Chainsmokers on their Australian tour.

 Carmody was previously a member of Carmada alongside Max Armata.
 He left the duo in 2018 to focus on his solo career.

 In 2022, L D R U signed a worldwide deal with Warner Music Australia.